privacyguides/privacyguides.org/docs/os/ios-overview.md

 On some older devices, you may have to press the power button five times to disable biometrics instead, or for devices with Touch ID, you may just have to hold down the power button and nothing else.
 Make sure you try this in advance so you know which method works for your device.

-**Stolen Device Protection** is a new feature in iOS 17.3 which adds additional security intended to protect your personal data if your device is stolen while unlocked.
+**Stolen Device Protection** adds additional security intended to protect your personal data if your device is stolen while unlocked.
 If you use biometrics and the Find My Device feature in your Apple Account settings, we recommend enabling this new protection:

 - [x] Select **Turn On Protection**